 Philosophy of mathematics.
 In 1997 the first occurrence of the sequence 0123456789 was found (later than expected heuristically) in the decimal expansion of π starting at the 17, 387, 594, 880-th digit after the decimal point.
 In consequence the status of several famous intuitionistic examples due to Brouwer and Heyting has changed.
-These challenge the principle of the excluded middle - either a predicate holds or it does not - and involve classically well-defined objects that for an intuitionist are ill-founded until one can determine when or if the sequence occurred, [10].
+These challenge the principle of the excluded middle-either a predicate holds or it does not-and involve classically well-defined objects that for an intuitionist are ill-founded until one can determine when or if the sequence occurred (see [12]).

 For example, consider the sequence which is '0' except for a '1' in the first place where 0123456789 first begins to appear in order if it ever occurs.
 Did it converge when first used by Brouwer as an example?
 Does it now?
 Was it then and is it now well defined?
 Classically it always was and converged to '0'.
-Intuitionistically it converges now.
-What if we redefine the sequence to have its '1' in the first place that 0123456789101112 first begins?
+But, until the computation was done any argument about its convergence relied on the principle of the excluded middle which intuitionists reject.
+Intuitionistically, it converges now.
+Of course, if we redefine the sequence to have its '1' in the first place that 0123456789101112 first begins, then we are still completely in the dark.
+But is a sign of how far computation of π has come recently that this was never thought necessary.